-Why and When Should You go to a Counsellor or Therapist!
+Why, and When Should You Go to a Counsellor, or a Therapist

-- In the fast paced life of today, there are times when you are confused, or lost, unable to take a decision or you are facing some relationship problems.
+In the fast paced life of today, there may be times when you are totally confused, or feeling lost.
+You may be unable to take a decision or you may be facing some relationship problems.

-- Moreover some people are better at coping with 'minor emotional disturbances', while others cannot deal with it.
+Even a slight emotional disturbance, can affect our peace of mind.
+Moreover, some people are better at coping with minor emotional disturbances, while others cannot deal with it.

 Not any more!

-♦ Many young persons aged 20+ or 30+ do now believe, that going to a therapist is in fact a positive step towards living life in a better way.
+Many young persons in their twenties or thirties, do now believe, that going to a therapist, is in fact a positive step, towards living life in a better way.

-♦ Lack of support from family or rather fading away of joint family system, is also responsible, why the youngsters need professional guidance, if they are facing emotional crises.
+Lack of support from the family or rather fading away of the joint family system, is also responsible, as to why the youngsters need professional guidance, if they are facing emotional crises.

 “All you need is one safe anchor to keep you grounded when the rest of your life spins out of control”